October 31st

 Meaning of the subhAShita:

 For those ambitious of wealth, there are no friends or relatives.
-For those afflicted with excessive sexual urge, there is no fear nor shame.
+For those afflicted with excessive sexual urges, there is no fear nor shame.
 Those who are desperately hungry, do not care for taste or time.
 For those who have an intense thirst for knowledge, there are no comforts or sleep.

 Commentary:

-Opposites by nature cannot coexist.
+By nature, opposites cannot coexist.
 Where light resides, darkness fades; where cold prevails, warmth withdraws; where water flows, dryness vanishes.

 Similarly, someone deeply indulged in physical pleasures loses all sense of shame or restraint.
 Like an animal led by instinct, he pursues his cravings, caring only to satisfy his body’s demands.